 Set in the gently rolling hills outside Braidwood, NSW, the Deep Peace Trust's farm animal and wild horse sanctuary A Place of Peace is nearly 500 residents strong, with more than 100 wildlife refugees finding safe haven here after the devastating bushfires that wiped out their homes.
 We're the largest sanctuary of this kind in the southern hemisphere.
 Roaming the land here are cows, sheep, horses, goats, ducks, geese, kangaroos, wallabies, and wombats, and birds of every description nestle in the trees.
 There are also formerly wild cats (now contented inside cats) and rescued dogs, who live with us (Billie, Andrew, and daughter Tamsin) in the house.

 Over the past 12 months, we've been hit by severe drought, (three years of that!), unprecendeted fires, harsh dust storms, heatwaves, flash flooding, and more.
 Through all that, we've kept everyone safe.
 Giving up is never an option.
-The animals depend on us for safe harbour, and we are committed to them.
+The animals depend on us for safe harbour, and we are committed to them, as we have been for nearly a quarter of a century!
+That's how long we've been taking care of animals in trouble!

 Covid-19 and Winter